forbole/bdtool/README.md

 - GitHub personal access token
 - Neccessary configs, you choose to
   - enter the configs through CLI, OR
-  - upload a json file(in this case, prepare the config file path)
+  - upload a json file(in this case, prepare the `config file path`)
-- Path of the chain's icon & logo file
+- Path to the chain's icon & logo file

 ## Usage
 - Enter `bdtool` in your terminal